the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-spreadsheets.md

 You do not have to think about the order of the columns for the analysis, as it has no importance for data analysis software.
 You can therefore completely optimise that parameter for the data collection step.

-## Accepted values
+### Accepted values

 Especially if you work with a team on data collection, it is very important to make sure everyone will enter the same information with the same term.
-If we take the example above, if some people use "bluish" instead of blue, the analysis of the data will be more difficult.
-Discrpencies might lead to errors, for instance if the same terms could mean different things depending on who is entering the data.
-Dates are again a very good example as 02-03 will mean Febrary third in the USA, but March third in Europe.
+If we take the example above, if some people use "bluish", or "b" instead of blue, the analysis of the data will be more difficult.
+Discrpencies might lead to errors, expecially if the same terms could mean different things depending on who is entering the data.
+Dates are again a very good example as 02-03 will mean February the third in the USA, but March the second in Europe.

 **Critical: make sure you use dots for decimal.** or make sure to document that you used commas, that all spreadsheets are using the same convention.
 This is particulary important in Europe where commas are normally used for decimal, meaning .csv export will need quotes for each number cell to be importable.
 If you are using excel in a team, be sure to all use the same version, as the default decimal value may change.

+Finally, restricting values in specific columns (linking spreadsheets with taxonomies or ontologies) can be very useful.
+There are specific tools to help people fill such columns, as well as tools to validate the spreadsheets before integration in the analysis.

+### Standard and versioning

+A good spreadsheet design has instructive and intuitive header names, and it facilitate both data collection and analysis.
+Building such a spreadsheet design is difficult, takes time, iteration and consensus.
+It is therefore very useful to look for standard spreadsheet before designing your own, and share your design openly once you created yours.
+One should also use a version history of the spreadsheets (as they will evolve over time) and analysis script should mention the version number of the spreadsheet.
+A documentation of the spreadsheet, its version history, and the ontologies it is linked to, can be useful for future users.

 ## Data manipulation and analysis